 We got ours to flower, I'd expect Mountain Spirea to be much nicer as you go north or higher in elevations.
 Tahoe comes to mind.

-Spiraea densiflora splendens's foliage color is green-gray and type is deciduous.
+Foliage of Spiraea densiflora var. splendens has color green-gray and is deciduous.

-Communities for Spiraea densiflora splendens:Red Fir Forest and Yellow Pine Forest.
+Communities for Spiraea densiflora var. splendens:Red Fir Forest and Yellow Pine Forest.